What are the articles of incorporation?

-A dividend is a special payment, usually paid at the end of each quarter, which is based on the profits made by the corporation during that quarter.
+A dividend is a special payment, usually paid at the end of each quarter, based on the profits made by the corporation during that quarter.
 Dividends are usually paid in cash or additional stock to the shareholders.
 This is a shareholder's reward for investing in the corporation.
-It is much the same as interest on a loan, except that the dividend is based on the income of the corporation and may not be a regular payment.
+It is much the same as interest on a loan, except the dividend is based on the income of the corporation and may not be a regular payment.
 In addition, the corporation can't deduct dividends like it would loan interest.
 Some owners pay themselves only a small salary to minimize FICA withholding and pay themselves a quarterly dividend instead.

 What is an incorporator?

 The incorporator is simply the person who files the articles of incorporation.
 The incorporator's duties and title end after incorporating.
 The incorporator must be old enough to legally enter into contracts.
 When lawyers incorporate a business on the client's behalf, they usually act as the incorporator, allowing them to sign the required paperwork.

 Par value is an accounting unit of measure used to keep track of the amounts given to the corporation when stock is issued.
 Par value means much the same as purchase price.
 If the stock has a $1000 par value, then the person wishing to purchase the stock must give something with at least a $1000 value for the stock.
 Amounts given for the stock in